Russia warns US media of possible foreign agent status

-Russia's Justice Ministry said Thursday it has warned several U.S. government-funded news outlets that they could be designated as foreign agents under a new bill which has yet to be fully approved.
+Russia's Justice Ministry has warned several U.S. government-funded news outlets they could be designated as foreign agents under a new bill that has yet to be fully approved.

-The bill, endorsed by Russia's lower house Wednesday, comes in response to the U.S. registration of Russian state-funded RT TV as a foreign agent.
+The bill, endorsed by Russia's lower house on Wednesday, comes in response to U.S. demands that Russian state-funded RT TV register as a foreign agent.
 It needs to be approved by the upper house and signed by President Vladimir Putin to become law.

-Putin has harshly criticized the U.S. demand regarding RT as an attack on freedom of speech, and had warned that Russia would retaliate.
+Putin has harshly criticized the U.S. demand regarding RT as an attack on the freedom of speech and has warned that Russia would retaliate.

 The loosely phrased Russian bill says that any government- or private-funded foreign news outlets could be declared foreign agents, leaving it to the Justice Ministry to single them out.